rBabett/hyperbloom/README.md

 ## About The Project

-Hyper Bloom is a web application that helps you visualize your plants' needs and track watering and fertilization dates.
+Hyper Bloom is a web application that aims to help hobbyist and professional gardeners both in visualizing their plants' needs and keep track of watering and fertilization dates.
+For future features, see the <a href="#roadmap">roadmap</a>!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>